reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     };
     ```

-    You add a `wisdom` property to the `sellerInteract` later in the tutorial.
+    You will add a `wisdom` property to the `sellerInteract` later in the tutorial.

 1. In *index.rsh*, find the following line: